-When I first heard of touchdown PCR, I thought of a landing aircraft, which, as it turns out is not a bad way to think about it.
+To be honest, when I first heard of touchdown PCR, I thought of a landing aircraft, which, as it turns out is not a bad way to think about it.

-But despite it’s amenability to analogies and dreadful puns (see title), touch-down PCR (TD-PCR), a very useful technique for improving PCR amplification specificity, is trickier that it might seem at first.
-So in this article I’ll provide a primer on touchdown PCR (TD-PCR) and some tips and references for perfecting it.
+However, using this technique in the lab can be trickier than it might seem at first.
+So in this article, I’ll provide a primer on touchdown PCR and give you 5 key tips and references for perfecting it.

-What is touchdown PCR?
+What is Touchdown PCR?

 A gradual lowering of temperature to a more permissive annealing temperature during the course of cycling favors amplification of the desired amplicon.

-But, primer Tm is affected variously by the individual buffer components, even primer and template concentrations so any calculated primer Tm value is only an approximation (1).
+But, primer Tm can be affected by the individual buffer components, and even primer and template concentrations, meaning any calculated primer Tm value is only an approximation. .
 Therefore, it is often difficult to find the right annealing temperature for a given primer/template combination.

 The suggested cycling program has two phases.
 The first phase of touchdown programming uses a Tm that is approximately 10°C above the calculated Tm.
 The temperature is reduced by 1°C every successive cycle until the calculated Tm range is reached.
 This is done for a total of 10–15 cycles.